PhilipWafula/mango-habanero-fe/.github/ISSUE_TEMPLATE/refactor_request.md

+---
+name: Refactor request
+about: Suggest reorganization of the code base to streamline some functionality.
+title: "[DATE]: [REFACTOR]"
+labels: refactor
+assignees: 'PhilipWafula'

+---

 ## Description
 Please provide a clear and concise description of the refactoring changes you have made.
 Explain why these changes are necessary and how they improve the codebase.